kentdaitken/Open-Government/open by default.md

 http://www.protohack.org/greencity

 This is the epitome of this trend.
 It's a specifically non-technical hackathon.
 Participants will discuss and prototype solutions to public challenges - scripting service interactions, or making web service mockups on paper - more to explore the problem and solution space.
-However, this Protohack may actually lead directly into a CODE event, where - if it really is the solution - technology and data can be brought to bear.
+However, this Protohack may actually lead directly into a GC hackaton, where - if it really is the solution - technology and data can be brought to bear.

 The important thing is that it gets subject matter experts, social scientists, designers, and social innovators into the process as well, where they can work together with data analysts and tech builders.
 Which is why we were drawn to the idea of the Master's in Data Science in the first place, where the data science skills are built on economics, busieness, and research foundations.